manikandan26052004/Ex-01-SOAP-based-Web-Services/README.md

 ## Result:
-Thus, the SOAP based addition program using Web service is executed successfully.
+Thus, the SOAP based addition program using Web service is executed successfully